 Of course, the Neath being what it is, there's a strong implication she's not dead, but simply hiding among the Drownies - and now there are clockwork toys and gadgets rising up in bloody rebellion, and the Watchmaker's Daughter is likely deeply involved.

 Shaming the Mob: One opportunity card lets you do this in order to save a Rubbery Man from lynching.
-Success in another opportunity gives a murderess a fair trial instead of death by mob.
+Success in another opportunity gives a murderess a fair trial instead of a lynching.
+While you're giving your heartfelt speech to the mob, she takes the opportunity to murder somebody else.
+But least it all stays civilised.

 Schmuck Bait: Storylets with only negative consequences will carry bold warnings, such as Do not do this.
 Only pain and suffering will result. or This is undoubtedly a terrible idea.
 Most notably, Seeking Mr. Eaten's Name warns you nearly every step of the way.